Download marketplace items from Azure to Azure Stack

 Add the Azure account that you have used to register Azure Stack.
 To add the account, in PowerShell run

 Add-AzureRmAccountwithout any parameters.
-You are prompted to enter your Azure account credentials and you might have to use 2-factor authentication based on your account's configuration.
+You are prompted to enter your Azure account credentials and you might have to use 2-factor authentication, depending on your account's configuration.

 If you have multiple subscriptions, run the following command to select the one you have used for registration: